9 x de mooiste kamerplanten voor een instant lekkere geur in huis

 Deze schattige kamerplant ruikt - u raadt het al - heerlijk naar citroen.
 Zet hem voor een open raam, zodat de wind de geur van de bladeren helpt af te geven.

 Ook deze plant heeft veel licht nodig om te kunnen blijven groeien.
-Geef hem ook voldoende water zodat hij altijd een beetje vochtig staat.
+Geef hem ook voldoende water ,zodat hij altijd een beetje vochtig staat.
 Leg in de zomer wat houtsnippers op de aarde om uitdroging te voorkomen.

 4. Osmanthus fragrans